This Is How I Cook

 I love Asian cuisine, especially Vietnamese.

-In Denver they can be found over on Federal Blvd which is my not so secret stomping ground.
+In Denver, they can be found on Federal Boulevard, which is my not-so-secret stomping ground.
 I love Federal.

 And that is how I found this sandwich at Ba Lee – a tiny sandwich place stuck in a nondescript strip center.